What Is a HIPAA Business Associate Agreement?

 - The business associate may not use or disclose PHI in a way that would violate 45 CFR Subpart E.

-- Optional: The business associate may provide data aggregation services about the covered entity’s healthcare operations.
+- Optional: The business associate may provide data aggregation services about the covered entity’s health care operations.

-2. Business Associate Obligations
+Business Associate Obligations

 Here are some obligations a business associate must fulfill: